XDeevv/Zircon-Lang/README.md

 # About Zircon
-> **Warning**: This is a small overview of the prgramming language and its not released yet.
+> **Warning**: This is a small overview of the programming language and its not released yet.

 Zircon is a simple to write, line ignoring and interpreted language inspired by **swift**, **rust** and **c#**. its made in ``c++`` and a few open surce libraries. also it has a rich list of packages from the built in package installer you can use for free.
 - **Current addition**: **[Added grammar file](https://github.com/vp10gr/Zircon-Lang/blob/main/Grammar/zircon_grammar.txt)**, **Changed license to apache v2**